Welcome to today's edition of the Rush 24-7 podcast.

 And Ted Koppel says that I have made bipartisanship impossible.

-He said, in a recent interview with Bill O'Reilly of Fox, you derided ideological coverage of the news as bad for America, making it difficult if not impossible for Congress to reach across the aisle and find compromise.
+He said, in a recent interview with Bill O'Reilly of Fox, you derided ideological coverage of the news as bad for America, making it difficult, if not impossible, for Congress to reach across the aisle and find compromise.

-You also, oh, people are asking me, Rush, what would your compromise be on on the fiscal cliff?
+You also, oh, people are asking me, Rush, what would your compromise be on the fiscal cliff?

-And there's a, I think it's one of these political roundup stories.
+And there's a, I think it's one of these political Roundup stories.

-And what they're going to try to do is say Grover is adamantly opposed to any tax increase anywhere, anytime for anything.
+And what they're going to try to do is Grover is adamantly opposed to any tax increase anywhere, anytime for anything.

-And I'll share with you later as the program unfolds my thoughts on this to the extent that they matter.
+So, with that in mind, I've been pondering it a bit, and I'll share with you later as the program unfolds my thoughts on this to the extent that they matter.

-You also wrote in an op-ed piece, this is not good for the Republic.
+You also wrote in an op-ed piece, This is not good for the Republic.

 What did you mean?